SIG Sauer P226: P229

 The P229 differs from its cousin the P226 in several respects, and was originally introduced to supplement and then replace the P228 by adding the .357 SIG and .40 S&W as available chamberings.
 The P229 was the first production handgun introduced that could chamber the .357 SIG round.
 The P226 and P228 were originally manufactured using a stamped-steel slide on an aluminum alloy frame.
 The P229 consists of a CNC-milled stainless steel slide, typically colored black with a Nitron finish.
 The P229's milled steel slide was introduced to handle the higher slide velocities created by the .357 SIG and .40 S&W loads, which the stamped slide of the P228 could not handle without the use of a much stiffer recoil spring.
-This would have made manual slide-retraction much more difficult and the use of a milled stainless slide (coupled with the new milling and stainless production capabilities found in the U.S. factory) with a standard weight recoil spring made more sense.
+This would have made operating the slide manually much more difficult, so the use of a milled stainless slide (coupled with the new milling and stainless production capabilities found in the U.S. factory) with a standard weight recoil spring was chosen instead.

 A standard weight recoil spring for the P229 is 71 N. A spring weight of 89 N or higher would have been required if a stamped slide was used for the .40 S&W or .357 SIG chamberings.
 The SAAMI maximum chamber pressures of 9mm, 9mm +P, .40 S&W, and .357 SIG are as follows: 35000 psi; 38500 psi; 35000 psi; and 40000 psi.
 The slide on the P226 was redesigned in a similar fashion, and civilian sales of the P228 were discontinued in early 2005 due to declining sales and the advent of the P229 in 9mm.
 The P226 and P229 are both available with optional accessory rails and optional forged stainless steel frames.